Whoaa512/starred/README.md

 - [webpack-contrib/worker-loader](https://github.com/webpack-contrib/worker-loader) - A webpack loader that registers a script as a Web Worker
 - [oblador/loki](https://github.com/oblador/loki) - 👁 Visual Regression Testing for Storybook
 - [pbeshai/vis-utils](https://github.com/pbeshai/vis-utils) - A collection of utility functions for helping with data visualization
-- [achingbrain/it](https://github.com/achingbrain/it) - A collection of utilities for making working with iterables more bearable
 - [luisfarzati/chromda](https://github.com/luisfarzati/chromda) - λ 🖼️ Chromda is an AWS Lambda function for capturing screenshots of websites.
 - [aeksco/react-typescript-web-extension-starter](https://github.com/aeksco/react-typescript-web-extension-starter) - :desktop_computer: Web Extension starter kit built with React, TypeScript, TailwindCSS, Storybook, Jest, EsLint, Prettier, and Webpack.
 Supports Google Chrome + Mozilla Firefox + Brave Browser + Micro
 - [kesiev/rewtro](https://github.com/kesiev/rewtro) - Papercraft videogame cartridges you can print and pirate with a copy machine.